The Hollywood Name Game: The Profound Impact of Movie Company Titles on the Industry

 Accidentally Named After a Goldfish?
 The Humbling Origins of Hollywood’s Biggest Titles

-When you think of legendary film companies, you picture thoughtfully crafted names, rich with artistic inspiration.
+When you think of legendary film companies, you imagine thoughtfully crafted names, rich with artistic inspiration.
 In reality, many were born from random conversations, inside jokes, or weirdly specific moments.

 1. DreamWorks: The Name That Wasn’t First Choice